Coronavirus slams Poland’s already-troubled coal industry

 Polish miners normally wear only goggles and helmets with lamps, but one of the biggest companies said it supplied masks and disinfectant, and implemented other hygiene measures at the start of the outbreak.
 It was unclear how many workers actually wore the masks.

 The virus spread very fast, Kosela said.
-The good news is that very few have faced serious complications, and many have recovered..
+The good news is that very few have faced serious complications, and many have recovered.

 “Some are surprised that they are infected because they feel fine,” he said.